andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 your other leg through.
 I could gallop up & down the studio no problem.

 The thing about the gallop, though, is that it switches your feet.
-Instead of right foot odds, left foot evens we've entered the unfamiliar and sinister world of left-foot odds, right-foot evens.
+Instead of right foot odds, left foot evens we've entered the unfamiliar and depraved world of left-foot odds, right-foot evens.

 I cringe just thinking about it.